drankinatty/gtkwrite/README.md

     http://xmlsoft.org/sources/win32/libxml2-2.7.8.win32.zip
     (Msys has `libxml2` available, but it requires adding it to your path if you use it)

-Just unzip `gtk+-bundle_2.24.10-20120208_win32.zip` to a directory of your choice. (e.g. `c:\opt\gtk2`, then unzip and add the files from the other packages to the appropriate directores (e.g. `bin, include, lib, etc..`).
-Don't forget to **add the path to the MinGW and gtk2 `bin` directores to you windows PATH. (e.g. `rt-click My Computer -> Properties -> Advanced Settings -> Environment Variables` and add the paths to your personal environment (e.g. **the TOP section**) and then start Msys, cmd.exe or powershell to compile.
+Just unzip `gtk+-bundle_2.24.10-20120208_win32.zip` to a directory of your choice. (e.g. `c:\opt\gtk2`), then unzip and add the files from the other packages to the appropriate directores (e.g. `bin, include, lib, etc..`).
+Don't forget to **add the path to the MinGW and gtk2** `bin` directores to your windows `PATH` variable. (e.g. `rt-click My Computer -> Properties -> Advanced Settings -> Environment Variables` and add the paths to your personal environment (e.g. **the TOP section**) and then start Msys, Command Prompt (cmd.exe) or powershell to compile.

+Regardless which OS you are compiling on, the package should compile without any warnings.
+If you receive a warning, something is wrong, fix it before proceeding.
+It is currently compiled on Archlinux, openSuSE, debian/raspberryPi, Ubuntu, Win_7 and Win_10.

+### Configuration & Custom Style Locations

+On Linux, the default location for the configuration file is `$HOME/.config/gtkwrite`.
+On windows it is `%LOCALAPPDATA\gtkwrite`.

+On Linux system wide syntax color-schemes (styles) are found in `/usr/share/gtksourceview-2.0/styles` and personal styles can be added in `$HOME/.local/share/gtksourceview-2.0/styles`.
+On win32, the system wide style directory will depend on where you installed the gtksourceview2 files, any personal styles can be placed in `%LOCALAPPDATA\gtksourceview-2.0\styles`.

 Give it a try, help make it better.
 Drop me a line if you have any questions.